Quick Answer

 You do not have to retire to enjoy what is left of your working life.
 It may be prudent to take a pay cut to have more money in retirement, but not always.

-Retirees can earn up to $40,000 working extra hours after their retirement age in the US Public Sector (an organization that employs public servants).
-This is called a federal annuity, and Social Security provides them.
+Retirees can earn up to $40,000 working extra hours after their retirement age in the U.S. Public Sector (an organization that employs public servants).
+This is called a federal annuity, and the Social Security Administration provides them.

 Many retirees work part-time jobs in retirement.
+According to the Bureau of Labor Statistics, nearly 20% of Americans aged 65 and older remain in the workforce in some capacity.
 It can be a good way to earn extra money and ‘stay in the loop.’
 Even if you do not need the money, work can be a great hobby!

 2: Travel